elliotec/elliotec.com/source/posts/2014-08-23-how-i-got-a-job-in-web-development.html.markdown

 I got back to Salt Lake the first week of April and immediately started sending applications to companies in SLC and Seattle.
 The first couple weeks were slow with responses, and I was busy updating my own portfolio site anyway.
 Things went much quicker once I had something to show for myself and my site was ready.
 Between both cities, I sent out about 100 resumes and applications.
 A vast majority of those did not get any response.
 I had much better luck when I started to beef up my Linkedin again, posted on the job hunting subreddits, and used social media to expose myself and interest in finding a job.

 I went through roughly 20 phone interviews.
 The majority of the phone interviews led to the next step, usually either a code challenge of some sort, or an in-person interview.
-Almost all of

 At first, the code challeneges were pretty tough for me.
 Usually the at-home ones had something to do with their company.
 Literally every single at home challenge for a company required consuming data from an API.
 I was uncomfortable at first with it.
 It sounds pretty weird to say now, but I really hadn't been exposed to consuming data from an API until code challenges for jobs.
-It's strange that I didn't learn it in any of the tutorials I did or at Code Fellows.
-I had built APIs, and Rails makes that pretty easy.
+It's strange that I didn't learn it before, since it is such an essential skill.

+Most of the in person interviews had a white board challenge involved, which is honestly in my opinion one of the worst measurements of a person's coding skill.
+I actually was prepared for this by Code Fellows, and did quite well on most of them.

+I got a false alarm offer from a local startup I interviewed with for a Rails job in early May.
+It was a bit of a disappointment when they went dark on me but I recovered and threw myself out there again by putting my site on Reddit job subs and reaching out to people at attractive companies on Linkedin.

+##The First Job

+The first week of June brought me 2 official offers within days of each other.
+One was for a software development contractor company that contracts people to other companies for long periods of time.
+I was offered a senior position in ruby, Rails, and front end development.
+The other offer was for a front end role on a .Net stack.
+The Rails one was for more money.
+I chose the other one because I met both teams and liked them more.
+I don't regret that decision at all.

+Interestingly, both companies that gave me an offer reached out to me rather than the other way around.
+One was a recruiter who found me on Linkedin and the other was the dev manager who saw my post on Reddit.
+Both asked me lots of technical questions, and even code questions, but neither gave me a white board nor take home code challenge.